All types can save lives

-Many people don’t realise that they can donate plasma, but all types can save lives.
+Many people don’t realise that they can donate plasma.
 How much do you know about plasma donation?
 Check out our Q&A.

 We’re appealing for new donors at Birmingham, Twickenham, and Reading.
 The NHS needs more donors to help the 17,000 people who rely on medicines made from plasma.

-Many people don’t realise that they can donate plasma, but all types can save lives.
+Many people don’t realise that they can donate plasma.

 How much do you know about plasma donation?
 Check out our Q&A.